WHAT IS SPARTANS VS ZOMBIES?

 Stunned Zombies temporarily wear their bandannas around their necks.
-After ten minutes, they are back in the game.
+After 10 minutes, they are back in the game.

 When a Zombie tags a Human, the Human hands over his Player Code.
 Player Codes are entered on this website.

-Note: Unlike in previous games, these Zombies do not starve.
-Player Codes are only used for identification and personal stats.
+Note: Unlike in previous games, Zombies do not starve.

 3. Original Zombies.

 Original Zombies (OZs) are a pre-selected few, beginning the game as Zombies.

 They only appear on Monday, quietly tagging as many humans as they can.